-Mark S. Langevin, Ph.D. is Director of BrazilWorks, and Director of the Brazil Initiative and Research Professor at the Elliott School of International Affairs- The George Washington University in Washington, D.C.
-He is also International Advisor to the Associação Brasileira dos Produtores de Algodão (Abrapa).
+Mark S. Langevin, Ph.D. is Director of BrazilWorks, and Director of the Brazil Initiative and Senior Fellow at the Schar School of Policy and Government-George Mason University.
+He is also Senior Advisor to Horizon Access Consulting and International Advisor to the Associação Brasileira dos Produtores de Algodão (Abrapa).

 Dr. Langevin researches and writes extensively on Brazilian energy policymaking and United States-Brazil relations.
 He is a regular contributor to such publications as: London School of Economics and Politics blog, American Diplomacy, Boletim Meridiano 47, Brazzil, the Inter-American Dialogue’s Latin American Advisor, Journal of Energy Security, the Labor Studies Journal, Review of Renewable Energy Law and Policy, and Universitas:Relações Internacionais.
 He is also a regular speaker and guest lecturer on topics related to Brazil, United States-Brazil relations, energy, and the environment.

 Ph.D. in Political Science and a M.A. in Latin American Studies from the University of Arizona in Tucson.
 Graduated with a B.A. in Liberal Arts with a concentration in Public Health from The Evergreen State College in Olympia, WA.

 Contact Dr. Langevin directly to schedule an event or consultation: (202) 744-0072 or firstname.lastname@example.org